Tom0Brien/tinyrobotics/README.md

   ```

 ## Examples
+Numerous examples are provided in the `examples` folder.

 The code below demonstrates how to load in a URDF model and compute the forward kinematics.
 ```c++
 // Create a tinyrobotics model with 4 joints defined in 4_link.urdf auto model = import_urdf<double, 4>("4_link.urdf");